-A literally heartless hornet that can sting you repeatedly and land you in the hospital?
+A literally heartless insect known as the "murder hornet" that can sting you repeatedly and land you in the hospital?
 It's not a nightmare — it's the Asian Giant Hornet.

-They’re huge, they’re deadly, and they’re straight-up annihilating bees by the thousands.
+They’re huge, they’re deadly, and they’re annihilating bees by the thousands.

-Meet the Asian giant hornet (Vespa mandarinia), a large species of insect with a flesh-destroying sting that demolishes pretty much anything in its path.
-These hornets are most commonly found in rural Japan, but have made appearances throughout southeast Asia and, most recently, in North America.
+Meet the Asian giant hornet (Vespa mandarinia) — also known as the Japanese giant hornet or the ominous murder hornet — a large species of insect with a flesh-destroying sting that demolishes pretty much anything in its path.
+These hornets are most commonly found in rural Japan but have made appearances throughout southeast Asia and, most recently, in North America.

 How do they take out entire colonies of bees in one fell swoop?
 By ripping the heads off of their poor, unsuspecting victims one at a time.

 The Asian giant hornet sends in a scout to lay down a scent before it invades the bee colony.
 It makes its way through honey and larvae-rich hives where they proceed to decapitate the bees using sharp mandibles located near their mouths.

 The bees don’t stand a chance.
 Their stings barely pierce the armor of these predatory insects and — in as little as a couple of hours — a small clan of these hornets can wipe out an entire colony of 30,000 bees.
 Their murderous rampages on bee colonies have earned them the nickname ‘murder hornets’ from entomologists.

 Armed with two sets of eyes positioned within its orange head, the murder hornet is especially destructive on account of its stinger.

 This devastating appendage can not only pierce through the fabric of a rain jacket, but it can deliver venomous poison capable of breaking down human flesh and overloading kidney functions.